-Subject Catalog Nbr Course Title Allow Mult Enroll Component Primary Crse Repeatable Grading Basis General Studies Units Course Descri ption College Department Requirements NEM 520 AR/VR/XR for Storytelling N LEL N Z1 - 3 Applies game engine technology and techniques to create original and compelling AR/VR/XR work.
+Subject Catalog Nbr Course Title Allow Mult Enroll Component Primary Crse Repeatable Grading Basis General Studies Units Course Descri ption College Department Requirements NEM 520 AR/VR/XR for Storytelling Ν LEL Ν Z1 - 3 Applies game engine technology and techniques to create original and compelling AR/VR/XR work.
 Students gain advanced skills in game engine workflows and development mechanics to gain an understanding of how 3D programs can create fully immersive narratives.
 Using techniques previously applied to video games, this course deepens understanding how narrative, interactive and linear, can be powerfully employed using these new technologies.
 Students learn the strengths and limitations of game engine tools available to ensure immersion, exploring audience interaction techniques as well as 3D environment creation, to create agency for audiences or viewers and to center the story using embodiment.
-Herberger Instit and the Arts ute for Design The Sidney Poitier New American Film School Prerequisite(s): Narrative and Emerging Media MA student NEM 525 Virtual Production for Storytelling N STO N Z1 - 3 California Centinecessary for wirtual production action production games, but men produce cinematelevision producescenes once refamiliarizes stumanage and propipeline with a fin virtual produce capture, virtual completion of the captured fully in captured fully in the captured fully in Taught directly on the Planar virtual production stage at the California Center's Hearst Building, provides professional skills necessary for working in virtual production.
-Techniques used in virtual production are derived from techniques devised for live action production, cinematography, animation and video games, but merge them in using real-time technologies to produce cinematic content.
-With major Hollywood film and television productions turning to virtual production to capture scenes once reliant on costly visual effects, this course familiarizes students with the crucial workflows to successfully manage and produce narrative using the virtual production pipeline with a focus on the core underlying technologies used in virtual production, including motion capture, performance capture, virtual cinematography, "simulcam" and others.
-Upon completion of this course, students produce cinematic content captured fully in a game engine that can be directly edited into the professional-level film or television content.
-Herberger Instit and the Arts - The Sidney Poitier New American Film School Narrative and a MA student NEM 550 Diversity and Ethics in Emerging Media N SEM N Z1 - 3 we make sure of represented?
-So current ethical artistic practice a critical unders for ethically and projects, particular applying ethical storytelling; rescontent co-crea characters.
-Using students created What is the dominant narrative in emerging media and how car we make sure diverse voices and viewpoints are ethically epresented?
-Students explore these questions and evaluate current ethical and inclusive practices in narrative development artistic practice and collaboration frameworks.
-Also focuses on a critical understanding of the importance of and best practices or ethically and diversely sourcing/portraying subjects in projects, particularly children and vulnerable characters; applying ethical decision-making models; analyzing diversity in storytelling; respecting privacy of subjects; as well as exploring content co-creation and collaboration with nonfiction characters.
-Using one or more forms of emerging media, students create a piece of storytelling anchored in a diverse community and/or subject matter.
-The Sidney Poitier New American Film School Prerequisite(s): Narrative and Emerging Media MA student
+Herberger Institute for Design and the Arts The Sidney Poitier New American Film School Prerequisite(s): Narrative and Emerging Media MA student NEM 525 Virtual Production for Storytelling Ν STO Ν Z1 - 3 California Cente necessary for w virtual productio action productio games, but mer produce cinema television produ scenes once rel familiarizes stud manage and pro pipeline with a f in virtual produc capture, virtual completion of th er's Hearst Buildi orking in virtual j on are derived fro ge them in using the content.
+With actions turning to liant on costly vision dents with the cru occus on the core ction, including m cinematography, is course, stude a game engine tual production stage at the ing, provides professional skills production.
+Techniques used in om techniques devised for live ohy, animation and video greal-time technologies to a major Hollywood film and virtual production to capture sual effects, this course ucial workflows to successfully using the virtual production e underlying technologies used notion capture, performance "simulcam" and others.
+Upon ints produce cinematic content that can be directly edited into evision content.
+Herberger Instit and the Arts ute for Design The Sidney Poi American Film 3 Prerequisite(s): Emerging Media NEM 550 Diversity and Ethics in Emerging Media Ν SEM Ν Z1 - 3 What is the dominant narrative in emerging media and how can we make sure diverse voices and viewpoints are ethically represented?
+Students explore these questions and evaluate current ethical and inclusive practices in narrative development, artistic practice and collaboration frameworks.
+Also focuses on a critical understanding of the importance of and best practices for ethically and diversely sourcing/portraying subjects in projects, particularly children and vulnerable characters; applying ethical decision-making models; analyzing diversity in storytelling; respecting privacy of subjects; as well as exploring content co-creation and collaboration with nonfiction characters.
+Using one or more forms of emerging media, students create a piece of storytelling anchored in a diverse community and/or subject matter. ute for Design The Sidney Poi American Film S Prerequisite(s): Emerging Media